HammadMomin/Autometa-FlaskApp-NLP-Model/README.md

 ![2023-04-21 23-52-04](https://user-images.githubusercontent.com/99894207/233710529-aa34bece-1dcd-40d6-8be5-0fbaf36eb72a.gif)

 ------------------------------------------------------------------------------------------------------------------------------
-If You May Have Any Query You Can Reach me Out At `mohdhammad.momin@gmail.com`
+If You May Have Any Queries, You Can Reach me Out At `mohdhammad.momin@gmail.com`